LukaszKielczewski66/Calorie-Calculator/README.md

 https://caloriecalculator.pl/

-you don't need to enter your real e-mail address for registration or log in to an existing account
+you don't need to enter your real e-mail address for registration;

+or log in to an existing account:

 login: test

 password: test123

 My first project created in PHP, html, css, bootstrap, javascript, jquery, ajax, mysql.